CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/http/authentication/oauth/httpoauthclientcredentials.md

 ### Scope

-The scope of permissions the access token can reach.
+The scope represents the permissions the access token can reach.

 |                 |             |
 |-----------------|-------------|